 Ward Alderman: Alderman Gewirtz has held several neighborhood meetings for project proposals at this site.
 Most recently, the current proposal was reviewed at a March 2011 meeting attended by the Alderman.
-Alderman Gewirtz has indicated to Planning Staff that she is opposed to the project as presented not provided a specific comment at this time.
+Alderman Gewirtz has not provided a specific comment at this time.